Hu-group-at-GT/cspbbr3-nc-phonon-mlip/README.md

-# cspbbr3-nc-phonon-mlip
+# Ligand-Controlled Phonon Dynamics in CsPbBr<sub>3</sub> Nanocrystals Revealed by Machine-Learned Interatomic Potentials

+This repository contains supplementary data and codes for reproducing the results of our work below:

-Repository containing supplementary files, analysis scripts, and representative data for the manuscript “Ligand-Controlled Phonon Dynamics in CsPbBr3 Nanocrystals Revealed by Machine-Learned Interatomic Potentials.”
+Cha, S.; Wang, C.; Fung, V.; Hu, G. *Ligand-Controlled Phonon Dynamics in CsPbBr3 Nanocrystals Revealed by Machine-Learned Interatomic Potentials*. [arXiv:2603.16631](https://arxiv.org/abs/2603.16631).

+If you have any questions regarding this repostiory, create an issue or contact scha@gatech.edu.

+## Overview